brilliantbadger/supersecret-LMcodequest-guide/Arrays/README.md

-# Arrays (Lists)
+# Lists

->***NOTE:*** *Although the LMcodequest has a category called Arrays, it is much easier to use lists as they have different properties and methods that make them more suitable to solve the given problems.*
+>***NOTE:*** *Although the category in the LMcodequest is called Arrays, it is much easier to use lists in python as they have different properties and methods that make them more suitable to solve the given problems.*

 Lists are a way to store multiple variables in order.
 There are multiple cases in which a list would greatly aid you in both managing and processing multiple elements.